 Rules for Sellers:

 When you upload products for distribution, you now have the option to mark them as “Editorial Uses Only.”
 Editorial material is material related to current events, news, culturally relevant, social, and political issues meant to be used for a news-related purpose.
 All the regular rules associated with content on our site still apply, but there are these additional Editorial restrictions.
 However, we do NOT allow sellers to post 3D models of another party's logo in the context of the logo alone, not even for Editorial Use.
+In addition, TurboSquid may disable any Editorial content that does not reasonably accurately depict the authentic appearance of such content's subject mater in reality.

 So why did we make this change?